mephistophyles/mephistophyles.github.io/_drafts/project_topics.md

     * https://en.wikipedia.org/wiki/K%C3%A1rm%C3%A1n_vortex_street
 * Perhaps a small project to show off on your portfolio and problemsolving abilities, create a small daemon in windows that shows the status of your android phone that's plugged into your computer charging (like email updates and battery %)
     * Similar to airdroid I guess but just a small tray icon running in the background.
 * Create a startup that makes a small flying  drone that can be sent into a small enclosed space like a cave or a hut, and show on a tablet what's inside.
+Maybe also one that's a flying, person-seaking flashbang or teargas grenade
 * Research Net Neutrality in China, especially as spearheaded by Baidu, Alibab and such.
 Could there be an increasing trend of high tech businesses and innovation coming from China and could they be the new center around which tech infrastructure could revolve?
 * A DL technique that uses speech input and nlp techniques to learn the speech and voice patterns of someone.
 Maybe employ the technique of Gan or other ways to make it work off minimal training data
 * Map of Syrian towns, showing the relative population decreases.
 Contrast it to similar decreases of American/European towns after major events like the plague or WWI